District CHOICE Program

 Frequently Asked Questions...

 My child is entering Kindergarten.
 What are his/her options?
-Incoming or rising Kindergarten students are not eligible for NCLB Choice, however, Parents/Guardians may fill out a District Choice and Boundary Waiver Application if they wish to try to attend school outside the home attendance area.
+Parents/Guardians may fill out a District Choice and Boundary Waiver Application if they wish to try to attend school outside the home attendance area.
 Parents/Guardians should first enroll the rising Kindergarten student at their home school and then submit a CHOICE application.
-Registration packets and CHOICE applications will be available at the Kindergarten Transition Fair on Saturday, April 26, 2014 from 9:00 a.m. - 3:00 p.m. at the Hult Center.
+Registration packets and CHOICE applications will be available at the Kindergarten Transition Fair on Saturday, April 25, 2015 from 9:00 a.m. - 1:00 p.m. at the Hult Center.

 How are placements made?
 Placements are made looking at projected enrollment for individual grade levels at each school.
 If your student is entering 3rd grade, class sizes for the 3rd grade will be reviewed to see if any placements can be made.
 Placements may be made in one grade level at a particular school, but not another, pending the projected class enrollment.
 First priority is given to those with siblings already attending the desired school.
 Siblings must be enrolled concurrently at the same school to receive sibling priority and applications must be received by the indicated deadline on the application.
 Siblings are students who share a biological or adoptive parent/guardian.
 After reviewing siblings, students are placed on a first come, first serve basis.